 Another great option, with a broader variety of electricity plans, is Skellefteå Kraft.
 They have a very high customer satisfaction, and focus a lot on sustainability.
 Right now, they also have a very nice campaign where you get 12 months without the fixed monthly fee, no surcharges, no binding time and no cancellation period.

-Notice: This table was created by settled.se on 2024-12-03, based on publicly available information from each electricity company.
+Notice: This table was created by settled.se on 2025-01-07, based on publicly available information from each electricity company.
 It is not an exhaustive list of all energy providers in Sweden, and the content and terms of the listed companies may have changed.

 Fortum, Greenely and Skellefteå Kraft all have great campaigns without monthly fees.
-Enkla Elbolaget also has a solid discount available for new customers.

 Sweden is split into four electricity price zones (SE1 to SE4), from north to south.
 The northern regions (SE1, SE2) have significantly lower prices due to excess production from hydropower, while southern regions (SE3, SE4) experience higher prices due to higher demand and a limited production capacity.

 You come home after a long day, open the door, and look down to see two shiny white envelopes on the hallway floor.
 One for electricity, and one for... electricity.
 "What?
 Did I just get 2 electricity invoices?
 Why?"
 Well, welcome to Sweden, the beautiful country of the North where you will have two separate electricity contracts: one for the electricity grid and one for electricity trade.
-Consequently, you will typically receive two separate electricity invoices each month—one for each contract.
+This means that you will typically receive two separate electricity invoices each month—one for each contract.
 These invoices usually provide an overview of your consumption, trends, forecasts, and the total cost.
 Look for the terms “Elnät” (electricity grid) and “Elhandel” (electricity trade) to understand your consumption and monthly costs for each.
 So no, you've not messed up and signed up for duplicate electricity contracts – that's just how it works in Sweden.

 The fixed costs represent the fixed fee that your grid and/or trade provider charges, while the variable costs represent the cost for your consumption of electricity.
 If you feel that you pay too much in variable costs for your electricity trade contract, it’s wise to look for alternatives and compare electricity providers, for example on settled.se.